I offer a bespoke research service tailored to your requirements, this can include:

 My charges are tailored to your research requirements, taking into account any family history information you are able to provide to help start the research, including any family stories (even stories you may be sceptical about) which have been passed down through the generations and any research which has already been carried out.

-You can instruct me to carry out a set amount of hours using one of my Parish Chest packages (see packages available) or I can provide a tailored breakdown of my fees to be agreed with you before any work is undertaken.
+You can instruct me to carry out a set amount of hours using one of my Pre 19th Century Research packages (see packages available) or I can provide a tailored breakdown of my fees to be agreed with you before any work is undertaken.

 All research undertaken is fully evidenced (subject to copyright).
 In all research undertaken, you will be provided with a narrative report setting out details such as the searches undertaken (both negative and positive), any difficulties encountered, any gaps in records, any name variants in the records and of course full details of the information found on each ancestors.